 - Gather Evidence: It is never too early to begin gathering evidence to support your future personal injury case.
 Start by taking photographs of the scene of the crash, damage to vehicles involved, and your injuries.
-Make sure that you write down your recollection of the event – it will be helpful to refresh your memory down the line.
+We highly recommend that you write down your recollection of the event – it will be helpful to refresh your memory down the line.

 - Contact an Attorney: Hiring an attorney is the best thing you can do if you want to maximize the amount of money you receive for your injuries.
 Call Lavent Law today to schedule a free consultation with our dedicated legal team.

 What kind of compensation can you recover if you’ve suffered an injury in a car accident?
-In most cases, you’ll be entitled to an award of economic and non-economic damages.
+In most cases, injury victims will be entitled to an award of economic and non-economic damages.
 The specific damages that will be available to you will depend on the seriousness of your accident and the specific injuries you sustain.

 Economic damages are paid to compensate you for the financial costs of an accident.
 These can include your present out-of-pocket expenses as well as any reasonably projected costs.
-Examples of economic damages include medical bills, nursing care, property damage, and lost income during recovery.
+Examples of economic damages include medical expenses, nursing care, property damage, and lost wages during recovery.